 Chief Executive Officer and

-A competitive triathlete with a passion for health and wellness, Clayton Lewis loves to win and push the boundaries of what’s possible.
-In 2013, he partnered with biotech pioneer Dr. Lee Hood to execute Hood’s bold vision to launch a new industry – scientific wellness.
-That collaboration resulted in the formation of Arivale, which Clayton leads as CEO.
-Arivale uses cutting-edge science, personalized data, and tailored coaching to deliver prioritized, actionable recommendations that inspire its clients to achieve and sustain their wellness potential.
+A competitive triathlete with a passion optimizing wellness, Clayton Lewis loves to win and push boundaries.
+In 2014, he partnered with biotech pioneer Dr. Lee Hood to launch a new industry – scientific wellness.
+This collaboration resulted in the formation of Arivale, which Clayton leads as CEO.
+Arivale combines cutting-edge science, personalized data, and tailored coaching to deliver prioritized, actionable recommendations to inspire its participants to continually improve their wellness.

-Before joining Maveron, Clayton served on the executive teams that grew Onvia and HouseValues from early stage ventures to publicly traded companies.
 Early in his career, Clayton served as one of the youngest chiefs of staff on Capitol Hill for Congresswoman Louise Slaughter (NY), Congress’ only microbiologist, who is credited for championing the Genetic Information Nondiscrimination Act (GINA).
-Clayton is president of the Seattle-based Harborview Medical Center Board of Trustees, where he has served for more than a decade.
-He also serves as an ex officio member of the University of Washington Medicine Board.
+Clayton is the immediate past board president of the Harborview Medical Center Board of Trustees, where he has served for more than a decade.
+He also serves on the University of Washington Medicine Board.
 Outside of work, Clayton competes in endurance sports including Ironman triathlons.

 Lee Hood, MD, PhD